-Throw on your swimsuit and enjoy the soak-of-the-year next time you visit Yellowstone National Park.
-Warm water generated by Mammoth Hot Springs enters the Boiling River and mixes with cold water from the Gardner River creating a very enjoyable experience for tourists.
+Throw on your swimsuit and enjoy the soak of the year next time you visit Yellowstone National Park.
+Warm water generated by Mammoth Hot Springs enters Boiling River and mixes with cold water from the Gardner River creating a very enjoyable experience for tourists.

 Just past that sign, use the parking lot on the east side of the road and then hike half a mile upstream until you see steam coming off the water.
 The hike is novice level with a distance of 1.25 miles out and back.

 While visiting the Yellowstone region, be sure to check out Granite Hot Springs in Jackson, WY.
 It’s a rustic hot springs pool developed in the 1930s.

 You can access the hot spring in mid-summer, fall, and winter months.
 The river flows at a dangerous pace once snow melts causing the park to revoke access during spring months.
 Keep an eye on young children if you visit when the river is moving at a faster pace.